ess-dmsc/vmm-sdat/README.md

     -df: data format of pcapng file.
 Default is SRS format (valid offsets: -1 - 15), other option is data format ESS

+    Definition of detector geometry: EITHER the flags -vmm, -axis and -mapping can be used, OR a JSON geometry file loaded with -geo.

     -vmm: mapping of detectors, plane, fecs and chips starting and ending with " and separated by brackets and comma [[det, plane, fec,chip], [det, plane, fec, chip], etc.]
         The tuples for the VMMs are defined as follows: